-- You may agree with the ticket and enter a plea of guilty or no contest.
+- You may enter a plea of not guilty, guilty or nolo contendere (no contest).

 If you request deferred disposition and it is granted by the Judge, you may be referred to work with a Juvenile Case Manager in order to successfully resolve your case.
 Court fines and costs will be suspended during the compliance period.
 The Judge, working with the Juvenile Case Manager, will set the terms and conditions of the deferred disposition, which you must follow for a period up to 6 months.
 Terms of deferred disposition may include: community service hours, workshop attendance, parental involvement, as well as sanctions that are in your best interest.
 Once the deferred disposition order has been signed, your case will be reset.
 If the terms and conditions are successfully completed, your case will be dismissed.
 When the case is dismissed, there will be no record of a conviction.
 Deferred disposition allows you to receive a "second chance."
 You are required to maintain updated phone number and address information with the Court until your case has been concluded.